vandycknick/nvd.codes/2020/2020-12-10-deploying-to-azure-with-pulumi-from-github-actions.md

 date: 2020-12-10T22:30:00+02:00
 categories: [azure, github, github-actions, pulumi]
 cover: ./assets/2020-12-10-deploying-to-azure-with-pulumi-from-github-actions/cover.jpg
-draft: true
 ---

 Let's say we're building a new service and are tasked with spinning up the infrastructure required to run our application.
-We defined this infrastructure as code in our favourite programming language with Pulumi.
+We've already defined this infrastructure as code in our favourite programming language with Pulumi.
 The only thing left to do is setting up a gitops flow to automate the deployment of this infrastructure.
-In this post, I'll walk you through the steps of setting up a gitops flow with github actions and automatically deploy any changes to Azure on each commit.
+In this post, I'll walk you through the steps of setting up a gitops flow with GitHub actions and automatically deploy any changes to Azure on each commit.

 ## Creating a workflow

-Let's get started by creating a set of workflows that run each time code gets pushed to your repository.
-For the first one, from the root of your repository create a file `.github/workflows/pull_request.yaml`.
+First, we'll need to create a set of workflows that run each time code gets pushed to a repository.
+For the first workflow let's create a file `.github/workflows/pull_request.yaml` at the root of the repository.
 This workflow will run `pulumi preview` for each PR that get's created and give an overview of the proposed changes.
 Pulumi has a [github action](https://github.com/pulumi/actions) that makes it really easy to integrate it into your workflow with a simple `uses` statement.
-They extensivly walk you through getting this setup in their docs , but sometimes it doesn't give you the flexibility you need and thus for this workflow we'll install Pulumi from scratch:
+They extensivly walk you through getting this setup in their docs, but sometimes it doesn't give you the flexibility you need and thus for this workflow let's go through the process of installing Pulumi from scratch:

 ```yaml
 name: PR